tamouse/recipes-gatsby-from-scratch/README.md

-# Gatsby 2.0 Edition of my recipe file
+n# Gatsby 2.0 Edition of my recipe file

 There have been at least 2 other attemps at doing this in Gatsby.